DavideFast/University/PingTime/README.md

 <br/>

 # 1. Initialization
-Or, launch the following command from PingTime folder.
+To start the application launch the following command from PingTime folder.

 WINDOWS:
 > ./install.bat